 From 1969 until 1990, president and military dictator Siad Barre oversaw a campaign of widespread atrocities that decimated Somali civil society.
-To quash separatist movements in the 1980s, the Somali Armed Forces targeted civilians in the northwest, culminating in the bloody 1988 siege of the regional capital Hargeisa, which claimed 5,000 civilian lives.
+To quash separatist movements, the Somali Armed Forces targeted civilians in the northwest, culminating in the bloody 1988 siege of the regional capital Hargeisa, which claimed at least 5,000 civilian lives.
 When Barre’s regime finally collapsed in 1991, Somalia was plunged into a chaotic internal conflict from which it has never recovered.
-Today, Somalia is universally cited as a ‘failed state.’
+Today, it is universally cited as a ‘failed state.’

-CJA’s cases against three former members of Siad Barre’s regime—former Prime Minister and Minister of Defense Mohamed Ali Samantar, notorious war criminal Colonel Yusuf Abdi Ali (aka Tukeh), and former Chief of Investigations of the infamous National Security Service Abdi Aden Magan—represent the first international efforts to gain justice for the victims of the Barre regime and to end impunity for those responsible for this dark chapter of Somalia’s history.
+CJA’s cases against three former members of Siad Barre’s regime—former Prime Minister and Minister of Defense Mohamed Ali Samantar, notorious war criminal Colonel Yusuf Abdi Ali (aka Tukeh), and former Chief of Investigations of the infamous National Security Service Abdi Aden Magan—represent the first international efforts to gain justice for the victims of the Barre regime and to end impunity for those responsible for this dark chapter of the history of Somalia and Somaliland.

 Context: Understanding Clan Violence

-In 1991, Somalia was described by the US Office of Foreign Disaster Assistance as “the worst humanitarian disaster in the world.”
+In 1991, Somalia was described by the U.S. Office of Foreign Disaster Assistance as “the worst humanitarian disaster in the world.”
 In 2009, Foreign Policy Magazine called it “the most dangerous place in the world.”
 In the intervening 18 years, the violence in Somalia was portrayed in the Western media as a regression to a primordial, even timeless conflict based on eternal tribal hatreds.
-In 1992, the New York Times wrote: “Instead of fighting with traditional spears and shields, the clans have more recently conducted their feuds with mortars and machine guns.”
-One UN official even opined: “We could end up with Africa the way it was before the colonialists came, divided up into tribal enclaves.”
-But the history of political violence in Somalia is not given to such oversimplification.
+As one UN official opined for a New York Times piece: “We could end up with Africa the way it was before the colonialists came, divided up into tribal enclaves.”
+But the history of political violence is not given to such oversimplification.
 The roots of the Somali crises can be traced to at least three 20th century phenomena: Colonialism, Cold War international relations, and the dictatorship of Siad Barre.

 The Legacy of Colonialism

 Ethnic Somalis have lived for centuries throughout the Horn of Africa, practicing nomadic pastoralism in the north and agricultural pastoralism in the south.
-However, Somalia’s political borders were imposed by European colonial powers who partitioned ethnic Somali enclaves into parts of modern day Ethiopia, Kenya, and Djibouti.
+However, Somalia’s political borders were imposed by European colonial powers that partitioned ethnic Somali enclaves into parts of modern day Ethiopia, Kenya, and Djibouti.
 Parts of the north were administered as British Somaliland, while much of the south became Italian Somalia.
-When these two former colonies merged to form the independent United Republic of Somalia in 1960, the contrasting colonial, political and economic traditions became a source of divisive tension in the fledgling republic.
+When these two former colonies were merged to form the independent United Republic of Somalia in 1960, the contrasting traditions became a source of divisive tension.

 » Read more on the colonial roots of the conflict in Somalia.